Pericarditis - constrictive

 Constrictive pericarditis may be life threatening if untreated.

-However, surgery to treat the condition has a high rate of complications.
+However, surgery to treat the condition has a high risk for complications.
 For this reason, it is most often done in people who have severe symptoms.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of constrictive pericarditis.
+Call your provider if you have symptoms of constrictive pericarditis.

 Constrictive pericarditis in some cases is not preventable.